 Project manager: Dan Larkin

 Funded by: Environment and Natural Resources Trust Fund as recommended by the Legislative-Citizen Commission on Minnesota Resources

 Description: MAISRC is partnering with University of Minnesota Extension to develop and implement an organized statewide surveillance program to target high-risk areas with trained observers and to collect and share AIS treatment response data that could inform both research and management.
 The program will be split into two parts:

-This will be complemented by the AIS Trackers program, led by Megan Weber.
+This will be complemented by the AIS Trackers program.
 This program will train participants to monitor changes in populations of AIS over time in response to treatment efforts.
 AIS Trackers will input data into an interactive AIS database, which will be accessible to MAISRC researchers,Minnesota DNR, and participating AIS managers, enabling greater capacity for surveillance, monitoring, response, and management.

 Online, classroom, and field curricula will be developed for both programs.
 The extension educators will be responsible for planning, developing, implementing, and evaluating the programs.